d2bjs/d2b/docs/chartsAdvanced/pie.md

 # {#tooltip}
 ### [#](#tooltip) Tooltip
 Here is a live interactive demo of the pie chart with tooltip property configurations.
 The tooltip is the textbox that appears when hovering over a pie slice.
-Each pie slice can have its own tooltip and there is also a global tooltip object that gets applied to all the tooltips in the chart.
+Each pie slice can have its own `tooltip` property.
+There is also a global `tooltip` object that gets applied to all the tooltips in the chart.
 <figure class="pie_tooltip">
     <iframe
         src="https://codesandbox.io/embed/github/d2bjs/demos/tree/master/charts/pie/tooltip?runonclick=1&codemirror=1&module=/index.js&view=preview"